toka-pixel/cloud/README.md

 ## Description
-user can add item to cart menu , decrease quantity of item and remove it. in header , user see the quantity of items exist in cart menu. in cart menu , there is  total price of items.
+user can add item to cart menu , decrease quantity of item and remove it.

+in header , user see the quantity of items exist in cart menu.

+in cart menu , there is  total price of items.

+user can click on the image of each card which will open a page with a message with the name of the column.